ScottSucksAtProgramming/EMScribe/README.md

 - Reviews narratives for missing information or incongruencies.
 - Provides medical-legal review and suggests changes to protect the user.
 - Outputs the final narrative in plain text.
-- CLI for easy interaction with the tool.

 ## Setup